nats-io/nats-architecture-and-design/adr/ADR-47.md

 ### End of Data

-The developer should notify the user when the request has stopped processing for completion, sentinel or error conditions but maybe not on if the user cancelled or terminates.
+The developer should notify the user when the request has stopped processing for completion, sentinel or error conditions (but maybe not if the user cancelled or terminates.)
 Implementation is language specific based on control flow.

 Examples would be sending a marker of some sort to a queue, terminating an iterator, returning a collection, erroring.